rhaldkhein/centress/README.md

     });
     // more routes ...
   },

-  // Register API endpoint (Express router)
+  // Register API endpoint (Express router).
+  // The `endpointRouter` is also only for this module
   api: endpointRouter => {
     // http://localhost:3000/api/test/hello
     endpointRouter.get('/hello', (req, res) => {